tedhinklater/finimalism/README.md

 Step 3: In Jellyfin Client / Web UI settings, under "Display", the Theme is set to Dark and Backdrops are enabled.

-The accent color is set to 6, 161, 217 to match the Jellyfin logo.
-The side panels and overlay progress bar as well as video playback bar are gradients to match the JF logo.

-Other than that, everything is just an alteration of the amazing work already put into [Ultrachromic by CTalvio](https://github.com/CTalvio/Ultrachromic).
+Everything is just an alteration of the amazing work already put into [Ultrachromic by CTalvio](https://github.com/CTalvio/Ultrachromic).
 Also fixed some bugs such as Live TV cards being blurred by the progress overlay.

 ![Screenshot 2024-04-10 092758](https://github.com/tedhinklater/finimalism/assets/66086488/65438b6d-c5d9-4c9c-85d0-9f47b0096812)
 ![Screenshot 2024-04-10 094614](https://github.com/tedhinklater/finimalism/assets/66086488/6170f7a4-d37a-43f0-8f5c-3564fec98a6f)